buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/specify-launch-process.md

 ```

 Notice that the `java-maven` buildpack defined `web` as the default process type.
-If we had run the `pack build` command above with `--default-process sys-info`, `sys-info` would be the default process for the app image!
+If we had run the preceding `pack build` command with `--default-process sys-info`, `sys-info` would be the default process for the app image!

 ### Run a multi-process app